 Because there are always new developments in God’s work, there is work that becomes obsolete and old as new work arises.
 These different types of work, old and new, are not contradictory, but complementary; each step follows from the last.
 Because there is new work, the old things must, of course, be eliminated.
 For example, some of the long-established practices and habitual sayings of man, coupled with man’s many years of experience and teachings, have formed all manner and form of notions in the mind of man.
 That God has yet fully to reveal His true face and inherent disposition to man, along with the spread, over many years, of traditional theories from ancient times have been yet more propitious to man’s formation of such notions.
 It may be said that, over the course of man’s belief in God, the influence of various notions has led to the continual formation and evolution of all sorts of notional understandings of God in people, which has caused many religious people who serve God to become His enemies.
 So, the stronger people’s religious notions are, the more they oppose God, and the more they are the enemies of God.
 The work of God is always new and never old; it never forms doctrine, instead changing continually and being renewed to a greater or lesser extent.
 Working in this way is an expression of the inherent disposition of God Himself.
 It is also the inherent principle of God’s work, and one of the means by which God accomplishes His management.
 If God did not work in this way, man would not change or be able to know God, and Satan would not be defeated.
 Thus, in His work, changes continually occur that appear erratic, but which are actually periodic.
 The way in which man believes in God, however, is quite different.
 He clings to old, familiar doctrines and systems, and the older they are, the more palatable they are to him.
 How could the foolish mind of man, a mind that is as intransigent as stone, accept so much unfathomable new work and words of God?
 Man abhors the God who is always new and never old; he likes only the old God, who is long of tooth, white of hair, and stuck in place.
 Thus, because God and man each have their own likes, man has become the enemy of God.
 Many of these contradictions still exist even today, at a time when God has been doing new work for almost six thousand years.
 They are, then, beyond remedy. … God’s intention has always been for His work to be new and alive, not old and dead, and what He has man adhere to varies with the age and period, and is not everlasting and immutable.
 This is because He is a God who causes man to live and be new, rather than a devil who causes man to die and be old.
 Do you still not understand this?
 You have notions about God and are incapable of letting go of them because you are close-minded.
 It is not because there is too little sense within God’s work, nor because the work of God diverges from human wishes, nor, moreover, is it because God is always negligent in His duties.
 You cannot let go of your notions because you are too lacking in obedience, and because you have not the slightest likeness of a created being; it is not because God is making things difficult for you.
 You caused all of this, and it bears no relation at all to God; all suffering and misfortune is created by man.
 God’s thoughts are always good: He does not wish to cause you to produce notions, but wishes for you to change and be renewed as the ages pass.
 Yet you do not know what is good for you, and are always either scrutinizing or analyzing.
 It is not that God is making things difficult for you, but that you have no reverence for God, and your disobedience is too great.
 A tiny created being, daring to take some trivial part of that which was previously given by God, then turning around and using it to attack God—is this not the disobedience of man?
 Humans, it is fair to say, are utterly unqualified to express their views before God, and less still are they qualified to parade around their worthless, stinking, rotten, flowery language as they wish—to say nothing of those moldy notions.
 Are they not even more worthless?

-Know that you oppose God’s work, or use your own notions to measure the work of today, because you do not know the principles of God’s work, and because you do not take the work of the Holy Spirit seriously enough.
+Know that you oppose God’s work, or use your own notions to measure the work of today, because you do not know the principles of God’s work, and because of your rash treatment of the work of the Holy Spirit.
 Your opposition to God and obstruction of the work of the Holy Spirit is caused by your notions and inherent arrogance.
 It is not because God’s work is wrong, but because you are naturally too disobedient.
 After finding their belief in God, some people cannot even say with certainty where man came from, yet they dare to make public speeches appraising the rights and wrongs of the Holy Spirit’s work.
 They even lecture the apostles who have the Holy Spirit’s new work, passing comment and speaking out of turn; their humanity is too low, and there is not the slightest sense in them.
 Will the day not come when such people are rejected by the work of the Holy Spirit, and burned by the fires of hell?
 They do not know the work of God, but instead criticize His work, and also try to instruct God how to work.
 How can such unreasonable people know God?
 Man comes to know God during the process of seeking and experiencing; it is not through criticizing at whim that man comes to know God through the enlightenment of the Holy Spirit.
 The more accurate people’s knowledge of God becomes, the less they oppose Him.
 In contrast, the less people know of God, the more likely they are to oppose Him.
-Your notions, your old nature, and your humanity, character and moral outlook are the “capital” with which you resist God, and the more corrupt, degraded and low you become, the more you are the enemy of God.
+Your notions, your old nature, and your humanity, character and moral outlook are the capital with which you resist God, and the more corrupted your morals, odious your qualities, and low your humanity, the more you are the enemy of God.
 Those who are possessed of strong notions and who have a self-righteous disposition are even more in enmity of God incarnate; such people are the antichrists.
 If your notions are not rectified, then they will always be against God; you will never be compatible with God, and will always be apart from Him.

 The source of man’s opposition and rebelliousness against God is his corruption by Satan.
 Because of Satan’s corruption, man’s conscience has grown numb; he is immoral, his thoughts are degenerate, and he has a backward mental outlook.
 Before he was corrupted by Satan, man naturally followed God and obeyed His words after hearing them.
 He was naturally of sound sense and conscience, and of normal humanity.
 After being corrupted by Satan, man’s original sense, conscience, and humanity grew dull and were impaired by Satan.
 Thus, he has lost his obedience and love toward God.
 Man’s sense has become aberrant, his disposition has become the same as that of an animal, and his rebelliousness toward God is ever more frequent and grievous.
 Yet man still neither knows nor recognizes this, and merely opposes and rebels blindly.
 Man’s disposition is revealed in expressions of his sense, insight, and conscience; because his sense and insight are unsound, and his conscience has grown supremely dull, thus his disposition is rebellious against God. …